azgs/hazards-viewer/README.md

 - Reclassifying a raster for simple categorization of fire risk
 - Updating the [backend for the WCS service](http://data.usgin.org/arizona/ows?service=wcs&version=1.0.0&request=GetCapabilities)
 - Rebuilding .png tiles and replacing the existing set (http://{s}.tiles.usgin.org/fire-risk-index/{z}/{x}/{y}.png)

+### Landslides Layer

+The term landslides here encompasses many types of mass movement features including rock falls, slides, topples, debris flows, and earth slides.
+Landslide features range in size from small localized slides a few tens of feet across to complexes of many large slide blocks miles wide.

+__Update Frequency:__ The building of a statewide landslide database for AZ is an ongoing project and new mapping and landslide data will be added as it becomes available.
+AZGS hopes to partner with other state, county, and tribal agencies to make the database as complete as possible.